bheda91/Angular8-With-Material/README.md

-# MilClub
+# Angular 5 With Material

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.

 ## Development server